scottericpetersen/pro-audio-on-linux/README.md

 ## 1.b Audio-specific Distributions

 Audio-specific distros exist for pro audio production.
 You do not need to use an audio-specific distro, but they do the tedious configuration for you, saving you a lot of time and effort.
 For those new to pro audio on Linux, I recommend using one.
 (See the appendix for a list of audio distributions.)
-For everyone else, you can use your distro of choice, deciding on stability versus cutting-edge features/programs, and customize from there.
+For everyone else, you must choose between stability (and slightly older packages) and bleeding edge (new, but often broken) and customize as you like.

 __Takeaway:__ What is available from your distro can be supplemented by audio tuning (configuration) and software (see 1.c below), or you can use a distro that is designed for pro audio first.